 (MR Ch.5 ss.2.5 and 5.9A)

-Purpose and definition – The IESO-controlled grid can be operated in a conservative operating state in response to a reliability concern to help prevent an emergency operating state.
+The IESO-controlled grid can be operated in a conservative operating state in response to a reliability concern to help prevent an emergency operating state.
 In a conservative operating state, the IESO may reject, suspend or revoke equipment and facility outages to minimize any potential risks to the IESO-controlled grid that could occur from non-urgent/routine work or switching of equipment.
 The IESO may also take actions to commit additional resources or recall equipment and resource outages to enhance grid resiliency.
 Under a conservative operating state, the IESO-controlled grid will be operated within equipment and security limits established for a normal operating state.

-IT-related outages – For IT-related outages related to the IESO-administered markets and/or system applications or tools that affect system security, the IESO may also take actions such as requesting market participants or neighbouring control area operators to monitor the IESO-controlled grid or interties, respectively, on behalf of the IESO.
+For IT-related outages related to the IESO-administered markets and/or system applications or tools that affect system security, the IESO may also take actions such as requesting market participants or neighbouring control area operators to monitor the IESO-controlled grid or interties, respectively, on behalf of the IESO.
 In addition, market participants may need to implement manual workarounds to fulfill their obligations (e.g. receive and execute verbal dispatch instructions).

-Additional provisions – The conditions under which a conservative operating state may be declared can be found in MM 7.1.
+The conditions under which a conservative operating state may be declared can be found in MM 7.1.

 Emergency Operating State